odebroqueville/contextSearch/README.md

 will display your 10 most recent bookmarks

 > [!NOTE]
-> Please note that permissions for History and/or Bookmarks need to be anabled for the latter features to work.
+> Please note that permissions for History and/or Bookmarks need to be anabled for the bookmark and history features to work.

+You can run these same commands from the command window (opened with Alt+K) without the leading `cs `.
+For example: `w atom`, `! cold fusion`, `.`, `!h`, `!b recent`.

+## Bookmark & History Functionality

+### How it Works

+1. The bookmark status is determined by checking if the item's URL exists in the "Bookmarks" folder within the search engines list
+2. Each bookmark/history item gets a bookmark icon positioned in the top-right corner
+3. Clicking the icon toggles the bookmark status and updates the search engines list
+4. The icon appearance changes immediately to reflect the new status

 ## The main structure of a JSON file containing the search engines